WAFFO/hello-wasm-webgl/README.md

 # WASM WebGL Example

 Structured to be as simple as possible to get started.
+Requires [npm](https://nodejs.org/en/).

-Build with:
+First, build with:

 ```
 $ ./build.sh
 ```

-Start server with:
+Then, start server with:

 ```
 $ ./start_server.sh